 Osborne was a perfect target for a witch hunt.
-She was an ill and fearful woman in her late 40s, possibly suffering from depression and/or senility, who was an outcast and subject of gossip partly because her second husband had formerly been her indentured servant.
+She was an ill and fearful woman in her late 40s, possibly suffering from depression, who was an outcast and subject of gossip partly because her second husband had formerly been her indentured servant.
 As if this were not enough, it was suspected that they had lived as husband and wife prior to marriage.
 This was a scandal.

 Another mark against Osborne was an ongoing disagreement with the Putnam family.
 Sarah’s first husband was Robert Prince.
-They were married in 1662 and lived on a 150-acre farm in Salem Village, where their closest neighbors were Prince’s sister Elizabeth and her husband, Captain John Putnam (the uncle of Thomas Putnam Jr.) The Princes had two sons.
+They were married in 1662 and lived on a 150-acre farm in Salem Village, where their closest neighbors were Prince’s sister Rebecca and her husband, Captain John Putnam (the uncle of Thomas Putnam Jr.) The Princes had two sons.

 When Prince died in 1674, he named as the executors of his estate his two brothers-in-law: neighbor Captain John Putnam and Lt.
 Thomas Putnam (father of Thomas Putnam Jr.).
 His land was left to Sarah to be held in trust until their sons were of age.
-In 1677, Sarah married Alexander Osborne, whose indenture she purchased for £15.
-The couple went to court to try to break the trust and gain control of the property.
-Attempting to disinherit her two boys did not endear her to the Putnams or other villagers.
+In 1677, Sarah married Alexander Osborne, whose indenture she had previously purchased for £15.
+The Osbornes went to court to try to break the trust and gain control of the property.
+Attempting to disinherit her two boys did not endear Sarah to the Putnams or other villagers.
 Her property dispute with her sons was ongoing at the time of the trials, and would not be settled until long after her death.

 Additional note: Alexander Osborne remarried after the death of Sarah.
-His new wife was Ruth (née Cantlebury), the widow of William Sibley, who was the brother of Samuel Sibley (whose wife Mary suggested the “witch cake”) and Mary Sibley, first wife of Jonathan Alcott.
+His new wife was Ruth (née Cantlebury or Canterbury), the widow of William Sibley, who was the brother of Samuel Sibley (whose wife Mary suggested the “witch cake”) and Mary Sibley, first wife of Jonathan Alcott.
 The couple joined the church and were respected members of the community.
 In 1720, years after Alexander’s death, Sarah’s two sons brought suit claiming they had been ill-treated by Alexander and forced to sign away their property rights.

 273 Maple Street, opposite Gorman Road.
 Private Residence.
 Not open to the public.